udnie/dots/StartHere.md

 **Rates and Background Widget Controls**
 The **rate** is a list of three values each of which I also refer to as a rate.
 The first value, **10.0**, is the **first screen rate**, the other two values are the rates for **next-left** and **next-right**.
 The **first** background doesn't have to travel as far to exit while the second background, **next** has to wait its turn till it's **showtime** and then match the speed the **first** is traveling without gapping or overrunning it.
 Once **first** has exited the screen the backgrounds that follow are now all **next** and shouldn't require further adjustments.

 **You can use the arrow keys** to make small adjustments, 5 points or 1, plus or minus, to the **screenrate slider**.
+There's a reminder on the backgrounds menu.

 Moving the **background widgets screenrate slider** to a higher value slows the backgrounds speed and a smaller value will speed it up.
 Once the **next screenrate** has been established and the background is scrolling smoothly you can use the **factor** dial - it's a multiplier - to speed up or slow down the backgrounds travel without changing the sliders rate or needing to edit **screenrates.dict**.
-The **factor** value is saved to the **.play** file as well.
+The speed **factor** value is also saved to the **.play** file.

-These values were established based on a fixed size which isn't as important as it once was as you now have more flexibility in setting a rate that best fits your background.
+These values were established based on a fixed size which isn't as important as it once was as you now have more flexibility in setting a rate that best fits your scrolling background especially if you save it to a .play file.
 Scaling the short side to 640 pixels still helps.
+These values may have changed from what you're seeing but not by much.

     screentimes = {  ## based on a 1280X640 .jpg under .5MB for 16:9 background
       ##   first, next-rt<lft, next-lft>right --- there are always two backgrounds once started